top of page

 A. Patent Rights Are Natural Rights Grounded in Locke, the Declaration, and the Constitution

 Patent rights are best understood as natural rights arising from the inventor’s labor, consistent with John Locke’s Labor Theory of Property.
 The Declaration of Independence confirms that individuals are endowed with unalienable rights, including the right to acquire and enjoy property.
-As such, in the United States, government does not grant these rights.
+In the United States, government does not grant these rights.
 Its only role, its existential imperative, is to secure them.

 The Constitution implements this philosophy by authorizing Congress “To promote the Progress of Science and useful Arts, by securing for limited Times to Authors and Inventors the exclusive Right to their respective Writings and Discoveries.”
 This clause gives Congress plenary authority over the rules governing patents.
 The USPTO, by contrast, wields only the ministerial authority Congress delegates.
-Congress, via the America Events Act (AIA), gave the USPTO Director broad authority to prescribe regulations establishing and governing IPR and to consider the effect of such regulations on the economy, the integrity of the patent system, the efficient administration of the Office, and the ability of the Office to timely complete IPR proceedings.
+Congress, via the America Events Act (AIA), gave the USPTO Director broad authority to prescribe regulations establishing and governing IPR.
+This includes considering the effect of such regulations on the economy, the integrity of the patent system, and the efficient administration of the Office.
 Thus, the NPRM’s reforms—regulating when and under what circumstances IPR will be instituted—fall squarely within that delegated authority.

 B. IPR and the PTAB Diverge from America’s Constitutional Design

-As CFJ has argued in other fora, the erosion of patent reliability over the past two decades—including the creation and expansion of PTAB proceedings—undermines the constitutional design and has turned many patents into paper tigers.
-The Supreme Court’s decision in Oil States, which reclassified patents as “public franchises” and permitted their revocation in a non-Article III tribunal, is inconsistent with the original public meaning of the Patent Clause and with historical practice in which patents were treated as private property adjudicated in Article III courts.
+As CFJ has argued in other fora, the erosion of patent reliability over the past two decades—including the creation and expansion of PTAB proceedings—undermines the constitutional design.
+It has turned many patents into paper tigers.
+The Supreme Court’s decision in Oil States, which reclassified patents as “public franchises,” permitted their revocation in a non-Article III tribunal.
+This is inconsistent with the original public meaning of the Patent Clause and with historical practice.
+Historically, patents were treated as private property adjudicated in Article III courts.

 Justice Gorsuch correctly observed that American patent holders historically held property in their inventions “by as good a title as the farmer holds his farm.”
 CFJ continues to believe that inter partes review is constitutionally suspect and that patent validity adjudication properly belongs in Article III courts.
 Within the existing framework, however, the NPRM is an essential corrective step.